-Katie Hagan is in her second year as head women's lacrosse coach at Ursinus College.
-She comes to Collegeville after serving three years as an assistant at her alma mater, Gettysburg College.
+Katie Hagan enters her fifth year as head women's lacrosse coach at Ursinus College.

 During her first year at the helm, Coach Hagan guided the Bears to a 9-8 record and a berth in the Centennial Conference playoffs.